-Techniques for using Tissue Expanders
+Techniques for Using NATRELLE® 133 Tissue Expanders

 DO NOT use force during any of the steps in the following procedure.

 DO NOT damage the tissue expander with sharp surgical instruments such as needles and scalpels, blunt instruments such as clamps and forceps, and/or by excessive handling and manipulation during introduction into the surgical pocket.